pitt-crc/quota_notifier/docs/source/overview/config_options.rst

 The ``SettingsSchema`` defines the available options in the application settings file.
 Note the ``file_systems`` field is a nested field and should adhere to the ``FileSystemSchema`` schema.

-.. pydantic:: app.settings.SettingsSchema
+.. pydantic:: quota_notifier.settings.SettingsSchema

 .. _#/definitions/FileSystemSchema:
-.. pydantic:: app.settings.FileSystemSchema
+.. pydantic:: quota_notifier.settings.FileSystemSchema